 Abdominal Aortic Aneurysm (AAA) screening in Central Yorkshire is part of a national AAA screening programme that has been rolled out across England, to detect this vascular condition.
 An aneurysm is an abnormal swelling of an artery.
 Aneurysms can occur in any artery and one of the more common sites is in the abdominal aorta, which is the artery that carries blood from the heart down towards the legs.
 In some people, the walls of the artery weaken causing the walls of the artery to expand and balloon out.
 If expansion continues, the artery walls continue to weaken and may eventually burst (rupture) which can prove fatal.
 The only current treatment is surgery where a graft is inserted to strengthen or replace the artery wall.
 This usually lasts a lifetime and will not need to be replaced.

-Our service is based at Seacroft Hospital in Leeds and is a joint venture between the Leeds Teaching Hospitals Trust and the Mid Yorkshire Foundation Trust Hospitals.
+Our service is based at Seacroft Hospital in Leeds and is a joint venture between the Leeds Teaching Hospitals Trust and the Mid Yorkshire Hospitals NHS Trust.
 The service was launched in April 2012 and up to March 2017 had screened in excess of 35,000 men, detected over 500 AAAs and has referred over 60 men on to the vascular surgeons to consider treatment.

 Rupture of an AAA and emergency surgery is associated with a high mortality rate whereas early detection, surveillance and planned treatment greatly reduces the risk to health from this condition.